C3BI-pasteur-fr/python-course-1/source/Input_Output.rst

 Exercise
 --------

-write a function which take the path of a fasta file and return a data structure of your choice that allow to stock the id of the sequence and the sequence itself.
+Write a function which take the path of a fasta file and return a data structure of your choice that allow to stock the id of the sequence and the sequence itself.